Wilfrid Laurier: United Kingdom

-On June 22, 1897, Laurier attended the Diamond Jubilee of Queen Victoria, which was the 60th anniversary of her coronation.
+On June 22, 1897, Laurier attended the Diamond Jubilee of Queen Victoria, which was the 60th anniversary of her accession.
 There, he was knighted, and was given several honours, honorary degrees, and medals.
-Laurier again visited the United Kingdom in 1902, taking part in the 1902 Colonial Conference and the coronation of King Edward VII on 9 August 1902.
+Laurier again visited the United Kingdom in 1902, taking part in the 1902 Colonial Conference and the coronation of King Edward VII on August 9, 1902.
 Laurier also took part in the 1907 and 1911 Imperial Conferences.

-In 1899, the United Kingdom expected military support from Canada, as part of the British Empire, in the Second Boer War.
-Laurier was caught between demands for support for military action from English Canada and a strong opposition from French Canada, which saw the Boer War as an English war.
-Laurier eventually decided to send a volunteer force, rather than the militia expected by Britain.
-Roughly 7,000 Canadian soldiers participated in the volunteer force.
-Outspoken French Canadian nationalist and Liberal MP Henri Bourassa was an especially vocal opponent of any form of military participation and thus resigned from the Liberal caucus in October 1899.
+In 1899, the British government requested Canadian troops to serve in the Second Boer War.
+Laurier was caught between demands for support for military action from English Canada and a strong opposition from French Canada.
+Laurier eventually decided to send a volunteer force, rather than the Canadian Militia as expected by Britain.
+Roughly 7,000 Canadian soldiers served in the force.
+Outspoken French Canadian nationalist and Liberal MP Henri Bourassa was an especially vocal opponent of any form of Canadian participation in the Boer War and thus resigned from the Liberal caucus in October 1899.

 On June 1, 1909, Laurier's government established the Department of External Affairs for Canada to take greater control of its foreign policy.

-The naval competition between the United Kingdom and the German Empire escalated in the early years of the 20th century.
-The British asked Canada for more money and resources for ship construction, precipitating a heated political division in Canada.
+The Anglo-German naval arms race escalated in the early years of the 20th century.
+The British government requested financial and material resources to assist in expanding the Royal Navy, precipitating a heated political division in Canada.
 Many English Canadians wished to send as much as possible; many French Canadians and those against wished to send nothing.
 Aiming for compromise, Laurier advanced the Naval Service Act of 1910 which created the Royal Canadian Navy.
-The navy would initially consist of five cruisers and six destroyers; in times of crisis, it could be made subordinate to the British Royal Navy.
-However, the idea faced opposition in both English and French Canada, especially in Quebec as ex-Liberal and staunch French Canadian nationalist Henri Bourassa organized an anti-Laurier force.
+The navy would initially consist of five cruisers and six destroyers; in times of crisis, it could be made subordinate to the British navy.
+However, the idea faced opposition in both English and French Canada, especially in Quebec where Bourassa organized an anti-Laurier force.